gazebosim/gz-msgs/Migration.md

 notification to users that their code should be upgraded.
 The next major release will remove the deprecated code.

+## Gazebo Msgs 9.X to 10.X

+### Breaking changes

+1. The way that messages are included by downstream projects has been changed.
+  The messages package will now only install `.proto` files, and it is the responsibility of downstream users of the msgs library to generate corresponding headers and source files via cmake macros.
+  For more information, consult the `using_gz_msgs` example.

 ## Gazebo Msgs 8.X to 9.X

 1. **SuppressWarnings.hh** is deprecated and isn't part of `msgs.hh` anymore.